wildlife-dynamics/ecoscope-workflows/README.md

 ## What environment(s) are these tasks run in?

-In every package in this repo has it's own `pixi` manifest file (either `pixi.toml` or `pyproject. toml`) defining dependencies, tasks, _and_ environments for the project.
-These docs on [environment vs. project](https://pixi.sh/latest/switching_from/conda/#environment-vs-project) are a useful refernce for those not used this project-based approach to environments.
+Every package in this repo has it's own `pixi` manifest file (either `pixi.toml` or `pyproject.toml`), that defines dependencies, tasks, _and_ environments for the project.
+These docs on [environment vs. project](https://pixi.sh/latest/switching_from/conda/#environment-vs-project) are a useful reference for those not used this project-based approach to environments.

 > **Note**: The fact that we are managing multiple projects in the same repo means that using the `--manifest-path` option to explicitly declare which project you are using for a particular